VGE - Vertical Grading Editor

 Start Station Apply from start station End Station Apply to end station Active Untick to deactivate (not apply) the control.
 OK Apply and exit.
 Cancel Exit the form without changing any data.
 From File

-The From File command allows the designer to import a file of vertical geometry points and create PI's and vertical curves from this data. as well as fitting the data during import.
+The From File command allows the designer to import a file of vertical geometry points and create PVI's and vertical curves from this data. as well as fitting the data during import.

 The expected file format is as follows (editable in a text editor) and matches the format of the file used in the Export VC command.
 However, this command will allow import of ONLY a file with extension .txt.<Station>,<Elevation>,<Vertical Curve Length> separated by an [Enter] per point.
 Save the file with extension .txt.